Avril-Cui/61040-portfolio/assignments/assignment2.md

 I have the habit of planning out my routine ahead of time and tracking progress daily to enhance productivity.
 I spend a lot of time experimenting with productivity tools like Notion, calendar apps, and Trello, trying to keep my life scheduled and organized.
 Although many of these apps are powerful, I often find them overly complex and not tailored to my personal routine.
 I often spend over an hour each day updating schedules and tracking progress, making me feel inefficient about my daily workflow.

 ## Problem: Over-ambitious scheduling that does not match reality
-When I plan my daily routines, I often create highly detailed schedules packed with ambitious goals.
-However, in practice, unexpected events, procrastination, or shifting priorities disrupt my schedule.
-By the end of the day, my calendar could look completely different from what actually happened.
-This mismatch leaves me feeling guilty or unproductive the next morning, even though I usually did complete meaningful work; just not the exact tasks I had originally scheduled.
-Most existing productivity tools cannot quickly and easily adjust to real-time changes in schedules.
-These tools leave users stuck with rigid plans that do not reflect the realities of their lives.
+Users of productivity tools (like myself) often create highly detailed schedules filled with ambitious goals.
+However, in practice, unexpected events, procrastination, or shifting priorities disrupt these schedules.
+By the end of the day, a planned calendar may look completely different from what actually happened.
+This mismatch can cause frustration or guilt, even when meaningful work is completed, simply because reality does not align with the original plan.
+Existing productivity tools cannot quickly and easily adjust to real-time changes in schedules, leaving users with rigid plans that do not reflect the realities of their lives.
 Most apps emphasize “sticking to the plan” instead of helping users adapt to changes gracefully.
 I wish scheduling tools were more flexible and forgiving, offering support that adapts to what actually happens and helping me learn how to optimize future plans.

 ## Stakeholders